isdanryan/AbleCase/readme.md

 ![Mobile form view wireframe](docs/wireframes/form-views-mobile.png)

 ### Invoice Creation
-Alot of the invoice fields will be pre-populated from the held case data, this includes things like the client and the case name and address.
+A lot of the invoice fields will be pre-populated from the held case data, this includes things like the client and the case name and address.

 Also within the structure, several of the fields will be coded using JS to auto calculate off selected data.